Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Fezolinetant (Veozah)

 FDA-approved in May 2023, fezolinetant is the newest medication in our hot flashes arsenal.
-This novel drug, a neurokinin 3 (NK3) receptor agonist, blocks a brain chemical called neurokinin B (NKB) that regulates the body’s temperature.
+This novel drug, a selective neurokinin 3 (NK3) receptor antagonist, blocks a brain chemical called neurokinin B (NKB) that regulates the body’s temperature.
 Before menopause, the body maintains a healthy balance between estrogen and NKB.
 But when estrogen levels drop during menopause, NKB levels become relatively high, which can trigger hot flashes and night sweats.
 By blocking NK3 receptors, the balance is restored.

 In clinical trials, it reduced the frequency of moderate – severe hot flashes by about 60%, in addition to reducing the severity.